Saving for your children

 - These accounts offer a great way to learn how to manage money and help get kids into the savings habit.
 And some providers will include a gift with the account, like a money box.

 - Start an account with as little as £1 for any child aged up to 18.

-- In most cases, your child can take out their money whenever they like.
+- In some cases, your child can take out their money whenever they like.